-As of 2021, Algeria is the second largest food importer in Africa after Egypt.
-It is also among the leading buyers of wheat, and milk, and dairy products globally.
-Trade Data Monitor (TDM) shows Algeria's imports of agricultural and related products at almost \$10 billion, or nearly a third of the total imports of \$33.5 billion in Calendar Year (CY) 2021.
-The United States is the sixth leading supplier of agricultural products to Algeria; TDM trade data show U.S. exports increasing by over 70 percent year-on-year to almost \$290 million in CY 2021.
-In the first three quarters of 2022, U.S. exports to Algeria totaled over \$306 million, up almost 50 percent as compared to the same period last year.
+Trade Data Monitor (TDM) shows Algeria's imports of agricultural and related products at almost \$10 billion, or nearly 29 percent of the total imports of \$34 billion in Calendar Year (CY) 2022.
+The United States is the seventh leading supplier of agricultural products to Algeria.
+U.S. Census Bureau Trade Data show U.S. exports to Algeria totaling over \$383.3 million, up almost by one third as compared to last year.